Learning in Repeated Interactions on Networks: Analysis

-The first part of Lemma \ref{lemma:strategic-myopic} implies that as agents become more patient (i.e., higher $\delta$) the threshold of the posterior likelihood $-\log(1-\delta)$ for choosing the myopic action becomes closer to certainty.
+The first part of Lemma \ref{lemma:strategic-myopic} applies to a fixed discount factor $\delta$, rather than asymptotically to $\delta$ tending to one.
+So, agents need not have learned the state very precisely at the point in which they become myopic.
+However, it does imply that as agents become more patient, i.e., $\delta$ increases, the posterior belief threshold $\frac{c}{c+1-\delta}$ for choosing the myopic action becomes closer to certainty.
 Indeed, as $\delta$ approaches $1$, agents value their future utilities more and the incentive of experimenting becomes stronger.
 For these agents to forgo their potential expected future informational gains and choose the myopic action, they must be fairly confident about the state.
 The second part of Lemma \ref{lemma:strategic-myopic} states that in finite time the belief of all agents will be sufficiently precise such that they all behave myopically in all future periods.

-The next lemma shows that in equilibrium, each agent learns weakly faster than any agent they observe.
-Denote the equilibrium speed of learning of agent $i$ by $r_i$. \begin{lemma}[All agents learn at the same rate] \begin{compactenum}[(i)] \item If agent $i$ can observe agent $j$, i.e. $j \in N_i$, then in equilibrium $i$ learns at a (weakly) higher rate, i.e. $r_i \geq r_j$. \item All agents learn at the same rate, i.e. $r_i = r_j$ for all $i,j$, in any strongly connected network. \end{compactenum} \end{lemma}
+The next lemma shows that in equilibrium, each agent learns weakly faster than any of his neighbors.
+Denote the equilibrium speed of learning of agent $i$ by $r_i$. \begin{lemma}[All agents learn at the same speed] \begin{compactenum}[(i)] \item If agent $i$ can observe agent $j$, i.e. $j \in N_i$, then in equilibrium $i$ learns weakly faster than $j$, i.e. $r_i \geq r_j$.